KKarmugil/Infinite_Storage_Glitch/README.md

 Install Requirments

-input file should be zipped (.zip) file keep only one zip file in same directery and
+input file should be zipped (.zip) file

+keep only one zip file in same directery

 Run main.py